Lists of Indian mayors

 Mayors of Indian cities is the list of mayors of various cities and towns in India.
 A mayor in India is the head of the municipal corporation and first citizen of that city of town.
 Many cities and towns in India have mayors and the procedure to elect them varies from one state to another.
 The term of their office, their powers and the procedure for electing them too varies from one Indian state to another.

 Current mayors

-This is the list of current mayors in the Indian cites:
+This is the list of current mayors in the Indian cities: